Pregnancy

 Disparities in Maternal Health

 In both the United States and Pennsylvania, there are racial and ethnic disparities in maternal health and maternal mortality.
 In Pennsylvania specifically, African American women are three times more likely to die during or after pregnancy than white women.
 The gap between health outcomes for African American and white women is evidence that there is more work to be done to understand, reduce, and prevent pregnancy related deaths.
-To ensure that all women in Pennsylvania have healthy pregnancies, Governor Wolf and the Pennsylvania Department of Health have made maternal and child health a priority.
+To ensure that all women in Pennsylvania have healthy pregnancies, the Pennsylvania Department of Health has made maternal and child health a priority.

 Information for Pregnant & Postpartum Women